BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

 As you can see we also added new options to it.
 Now the NPC will say that you already received the food and won't give you more!

+### 5.2.
+Limit the town tour as well
-We have the same problem with the citytour for the player.
+The same problem with the town tour.
 He can do it again and again.
 Try to do it on your own and add a condition to that specific conversation as well as to the first argument.
 If your solution is not working, download the quest from the link below!

-We also have another problem with the blacksmith conversation.
-We can start te objective over and over again, because there is a condition left.
-We will create the condition in this next step to avoid the player to accept it again and again.
+### 5.3.
+Making the Blacksmith only trade the armor once

+The blacksmith conversation suffers from a similar problem.
+There is no way to get the reward, the conversation will start over and over again.
+Let's fix that!

+Let's add some dialog for when the player has accepted the quest but not completed it yet:
 ``` YAML title="blacksmith.yml" hl_lines="8-10"
 conversations:
   Blacksmith: